Abhishekjadhavv/FSJS-project-2/Readme.md

 **My Name Is Abhishek Bhagaji Jadhav**

-I have learnt lot of from this project. like how to use flex box, position, margin, padding, transform, media query and ect.
+I have learnt lot of from this project. like how to use flex box, position, margin, padding, transform, media query. thanku so much [INeuron](https://ineuron.ai "INeuron") for design this web page for us.

 I have finished this project within 40 minutes.